Bioconductor/bioc_git_transition/doc/scenario-12-modify-on-local-repository.md

-# Scenario 12: Clone and modify on local repository
+# Scenario 12: Clone and modify a _Bioconductor_ repository for personal use

-**Goal:** There are developers/users who do not contribute to Bioconductor, but would like to modify functions in the package to meet their needs.
+**Goal:** A user would like to modify functions in a package to meet their needs.
+There is no Github repository for the package.

 ## Steps:

-1. Clone the package from the Bioconductor repository, use the **https** protocol
+1. Clone the package from the _Bioconductor_ repository, use the **https** protocol

     ```
     git clone https://git@git.bioconductor.org/packages/<ExamplePackage>
     ```

-1. Make changes which you need in the Bioconductor package.
-This is up to the developer/user to make whatever changes he wishes.
+1. Make changes which you need in the _Bioconductor_ package.
+This is up to the user to make whatever changes he wishes.
+Commit the changes to your local repository.
+A best practice might modify the changes in a new branch

      ```
      git checkout -b user-feature